 Sealants protect the vulnerable cavity prone areas in back molar teeth that can be hard (especially for kids) to brush or floss.
 The rigid surface area of back molars is particularly susceptible to germs and food build up as it is hard for toothbrush bristles to reach these spots.
-Essentially, dental sealants help protect all the pits and grooves (or nooks and crannies) from plaque and food buildup.
+Essentially, children’s dental sealants help protect all the pits and grooves (or nooks and crannies) in your child’s teeth from plaque and food buildup.

 By stopping decay, sealants for children can prevent the need for fillings or more invasive dental procedures down the road.
 In fact, some studies show that school-age children without sealants have up to three times more cavities than children with sealants.
 The simple, painless procedure can keep your child smiling for years to come!

 Applying children’s dental sealants is a quick and painless procedure that can be done as part of a regular dental checkup.
 Since it basically involves cleaning, drying and painting the tooth with the sealant, most children do not even notice the procedure is being performed.
 The steps involved include:

 - Applying an acid solution to the chewing surface of each tooth to create a rough surface for sealants to adhere too.

 - Rinsing and drying each tooth thoroughly.